Dolphins and Whales in the Azores, Madeira and Portugal

 Dolphins near mainland Portugal

 In the Algarve, dolphin watching trips are widely available at marinas all year around.
-These report a 80% to 90% chance of a sighting.
 The early morning is the best time to see the dolphins as the sea is calmer.
 Throughout the Algarve you can see bottlenose dolphins who often come in quite close to the shore and you might also spot sharks, whales and orcas.
-In the west of the Algarve you may see Common dolphins as they breed off Cape St Vincent and in the autumn they are joined by Risso's dolphins.
+In the west of the Algarve you may see Common Dolphins as they breed off Cape St Vincent and in the autumn they are joined by Risso’s dolphins.
+We offer dolphin watching trips near Tavira, Vilamoura Albufeira and Lagos.

 Dolphins and Whales in the Azores